-While anxiety itself is the activation of excess energy in your body, not all of the symptoms are energy related.
+Anxiety itself is the activation of excess energy in your body.
+But not all of the symptoms of anxiety are energy related.
 Some people experience the opposite - severe fatigue and lethargy that keeps them from doing much in their day to day life.

-Lethargy is an extremely common anxiety symptom, and unfortunately it's an example of a type of symptom that can often lead to the development of more anxiety.
+Lethargy can be an anxiety symptom, and unfortunately, it's an example of a symptom which may lead to the development of more anxiety.

 Causes of Anxiety Lethargy

 When we discuss lethargy, we are talking about a complete unwillingness to do anything, often with a feeling of wanting to sleep or severe fatigue.
-Many of those with lethargy rarely leave the bed or couch, or feel as though they are in desperate need of sleep and running on empty throughout the day.
+Many of those with lethargy rarely leave the bed or couch or feel as though they are in desperate need of sleep and running on empty throughout the day.
 Some people may go about their day normally but have a lethargic mood.

 Lethargy can be an anxiety symptom, especially when experiencing severe anxiety.
-But the causes of lethargy are complex, and in reality there is rarely one specific cause that leads to lethargy in those with anxiety disorders.
+But the causes of lethargy from anxiety are complex, and in reality there is rarely one specific cause that leads to lethargy in those with anxiety disorders.
 If you feel like you’re more lethargic than you used to be because of anxiety, it's likely that your lethargy is caused by some combination of:

-- Sleepiness - Yes, the most basic cause of lethargy is simply being sleepy.
-Anxiety and stress can lead to poor sleeping habits and less restful sleep, so the longer you suffer from anxiety, the more likely you are to genuinely be sleepy.
+- Sleepiness Likely the most basic cause of lethargy is simply being sleepy.
+Anxiety and stress can lead to poor sleeping habits and less restful sleep, so the longer you suffer from anxiety, the more likely you are to be low energy.
 Even if you think you're getting a full night's sleep, anxiety can be so draining that you often need a bit more sleep and are not getting it.

-- General Bad Days - Similarly, some of the lethargy is simply as a result of reality.
-Having anxiety makes your day worse, especially if you easily get caught up in negative thought cycles.
+- General Bad Days Having anxiety can make your day worse, especially if you easily get caught up in negative thought cycles.
 There are many people that find they would rather sit in bed than deal with the anxieties of the day.
-Too many anxiety filled days in a row and you're going to find yourself unexcited about the days ahead.
+Too many anxiety-filled days in a row and you're going to find yourself unexcited about the days ahead.

-- Drained Body - Anxiety is also extremely physically and mentally draining.
-When the sympathetic nervous system, the flight or fight response, is engaged it actually shuts down some parts of your body and brain in an effort to save energy for other parts of your brain, and it excites your muscles so much that over time your muscles become completely drained of energy, ultimately causing you to experience considerable fatigue.
+- Drained Body Anxiety is also extremely physically and mentally draining.
+When the sympathetic nervous system, the flight or fight response, is engaged it actually shuts down some parts of your body and brain in an effort to save energy for other parts of your brain.
+The tension taxes your muscles and over time they become drained of energy, ultimately causing you to experience considerable fatigue.

 These are just some of the potential issues that can cause feelings of fatigue and lethargy in those with severe anxiety.
 Over time, this can also lead to bad habits that may continue to contribute to lethargy.